aayushsoni19/band-name-generator/README.md

 # band-name-generator
 Hello Fellas!
-I have started a 100 day python challenge course and this is my first day's final project.
+I have started a 100 day python coding challenge course and this is my first day's final project.